67P/Churyumov–Gerasimenko: Advance work

 As preparation for the Rosetta mission, Hubble Space Telescope pictures taken on 12 March 2003 were closely analysed.
 An overall 3D model was constructed and computer-generated images were created.

-On 25 April 2012, the most detailed observations until that time were taken with the 2-metre Faulkes Telescope by N. Howes, G. Sostero and E. Guido while it was at its aphelion.
+On 25 April 2012, the most detailed observations until that time were taken with the 2-meter Faulkes Telescope by N. Howes, G. Sostero and E. Guido while it was at its aphelion.

 On 6 June 2014, water vapor was detected being released at a rate of roughly 1 L/s when Rosetta was 360000 km from Churyumov–Gerasimenko and 3.9 AU from the Sun.
 On 14 July 2014, images taken by Rosetta showed that its nucleus is irregular in shape with two distinct lobes.
 The size of the nucleus was estimated to be 3.5 × 4 km.
 Two explanations for its shape were proposed at the time: that it was a contact binary, or that its shape may have resulted from asymmetric erosion due to ice sublimating from its surface to leave behind its lobed shape.
 By September 2015, mission scientists had determined that the contact binary hypothesis was unambiguously correct.